 You can still switch energy supplier with a smart thermostat

 Smart thermostats have no impact on switching energy provider.
-Yet right now, due to the energy crisis there's no deals worth switching to, as everyone is paying the same rates under the energy price guarantee.
+Yet right now, due to the energy crisis there are only a few deals worth switching to, as most people are paying the same rates under the Energy Price Cap.
+See our Is it time to fix your energy? guide for a summary of what's available.

 Prices of smart thermostats don't change much across retailers, though you can sometimes find discounts via electronic sellers such as Amazon, Currys and Argos.